booker0415/CVPR25-LPCVC-Track1/README.md

-# 2025 IEEE Low Power Computer Vision Challenge
+# 2025 IEEE Low Power Computer Vision Challenge (CVPR2025)

+This is the repository of the SEU AIC Lab that won the 2st place in CVPR2025-LPCVC.
+The team members are Chaoyao Shen, Linghui Kong, Chenlong Xia, Bohan Guo, Yuning Ji, Zizhou tong, Zhuohang Li, Xinxin Wang, Meng Zhang.

 ## Overview

 This project implements a training pipeline for our model used for this challenge, which using Sharpness-Aware Minimization (SAM) optimizer, with additional utilities for model training, evaluation, and deployment.

 ## Project Structure